ender74/ender74.github.io/_posts/2016-09-09-Master-Slave-Jenkins-With-Docker-Part2.md

 ---
 layout: post
-title:  Deploying a multi node Jenkins environment with docker and coreos - Part 2
+title:  Deploying a multi node Jenkins 2.0 environment with Docker and CoreOS - Part 2
 ---

 In the [first part of this series](/Master-Slave-Jenkins-With-Docker-Part1) we got a Docker Swarm